CalamityAdam/iot/ruby/readings/rspec-order.md

 this in mind and emulate the patterns illustrated in previous chapters, you will be fine.

-Below is an example of Rspec's written in correct order of operations:
+Below is an example of RSpec written with the correct order of operations

 ```ruby
 RSpec.describe Sloth do